Lifailon/Console-Translate/README.md

 The third parameter is responsible for processing the `Ctrl+G` key press, which preliminarily clears the input line, after which it causes the text to be inserted: `Get-Translate -Provider Google ''` and moves the cursor to the center of the quotation marks, which allows you to enter text and call translation immediately after pressing .
 The last command does the same thing, but pastes text from the clipboard (using the built-in `Get-Clipboard` command) and calls execution to instantly translate the text when you press `Ctrl+Shift+G`.

-> Similarly, you can assign the translation call for DeepL, MyMemory and Reverso to other key combinations.
+> Similarly, you can assign the translation call for DeepL/DeepLX, MyMemory and Reverso to other key combinations.

 ---